citp/privacy-policy-historical/m/my/myl/mylol.net.md

-> *The following text is extracted and transformed from the mylol.net privacy policy that was archived on 2013-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130503112930id_/http%3A//www.mylol.net/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mylol.net privacy policy that was archived on 2013-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131214084753id_/http%3A//www.mylol.com/policies.asp) for the most accurate reproduction.*

-# MyLOL Privacy
+# Teen Dating - MyLOL - Teen APP

-**This web site is owned and managed by Mylol.net.**
+**This web site is owned and managed by Mylol.**

-To reach us via e-mail, you can email privacy@mylol.net
+To reach us via e-mail, you can email support@mylol.com

 This privacy policy sets out how Mylol.net uses and protects any information that you give Mylol when you use this website.